 - 5 schools offer a degree in school counseling.1,2

-- 1 school ranked in US News Best Student Counseling Programs 2019.4
+- 1 school ranked in US News & World Report’s Best Student Counseling Programs 2022.3

-- 2 schools ranked in US News Best Rehabilitation Counseling Programs 2019.5
+- No schools ranked in US News & World Report’s Best Online M.Ed. in Education Programs for Student Counseling 2022.4

-- Across 4 schools, 10 counseling programs are accredited by CACREP.2
+- Across 6 schools, 13 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Minnesota Counseling Schools and Programs

-We have provided the table below to help you compare the public and not-for-profit four-year colleges and universities in Minnesota offering counseling programs in the following five areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-You can also compare each school by program type offered, graduation rate, and net price per year.
+We have provided the table below to help you compare the public and not-for-profit colleges and universities in Minnesota offering counseling programs in the following five areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 For more information about Minnesota licensing requirements for counseling professionals, read our license requirements page.